TParamanik/Home-Lab-Setup/Day4.md

 Target VM - Kali

+-> Create a wordlist.txt with possible passwords in source VM

 -> Installed hydra tool and used the below command to check if I can attack the target machine.
 Attack was successful.

 ```bash